-Specific Competences The students will be able to: Select the appropriate processes and methodologies for a project (eg deterministic/ PMP or Agile) Plan efficiently all the activities in each project stage; define a backlog and a sprint backlog Estimate the effort, the needed resources and the duration of each activity; Create and use a Gantt chart Define the requirements set and develop the technical documentation for the project; Identify the risks associated with the project; Communicate efficiently with the stakeholders; Transversal (General) Competences The students will gain familiarity with the activities performed by a team of engineers designing integrated circuits or sw development as well as managing and planning these activities.
+Specific Competences The students will be able to: Select the appropriate processes and methodologies for a project (eg deterministic/ PMP or Agile) Plan efficiently all the activities in each project stage; Estimate the effort, the needed resources and the duration of each activity; Create and use a Gantt chart Define the requirements set and develop the technical documentation for the project; Identify the risks associated with the project; Communicate efficiently with the stakeholders; Transversal (General) Competences The student will gain familiarity with the activities performed by a team of engineers designing integrated circuits as well as managing and planning these activities.
 The student will be able to work within a team and communicate efficiently, coordinating with the other team members to solve problems of medium complexity.
 The student will develop autonomy and critical thinking, being able to think using scientific terminology, independently gathering and analyzing data, as well as identify and present solutions.
 The student will comply with the academic ethics rules and principles, eg correctly citing the references used.